neerajdheeman/Optimizing-Agricultural-Production/README.md

 pandas for data manipulation, NumPy for numerical operations, scikit-learn for model building and evaluation, matplotlib and seaborn for data visualization.
 # Conclusion
-Optimizing crop production can help faemers identify potential ways to grow good quality of crops.
+Optimizing crop production can help farmers identify potential ways to grow good quality of crops.